Ianica/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The twelveth file is the automation of the command chmod -R a+x .
-The thirteenth file is the automation of the command mkdir -m751 The fourteenth file is the automation of the command chgrp group owner filename
+The thirteenth file is the automation of the command mkdir -m751 The fourteenth file is the automation of the command chgrp group owner filename The fifteenth file is the automation of the command chown -hR owner:group owner